 It's safe to say that Prime Minister Mario Monti and Chancellor Angela Merkel will be watching too, maybe together.
 They're both fans, and Merkel famously watched a Germany-England game with British PM David Cameron during another international summit in 2010.
 It's also safe to say that they will have to exercise diplomatic restraint: Italy versus Germany is a classic soccer rivalry, between two of the sport's titans (Italy has won four World cups and Germany three; only Brazil has done better), that never fails to bring out emotions in both countries.

 But, most of all, it's a meeting of two different mentalities.
 And, because in Europe soccer is universally seen as nothing short of an expression of national character, World and Euro Cup squads are a proxy for their entire countries.
-Hence the cliché of the weak but cunning Italians who make up with tactical shrewdness what they lack in offensive heft, while the super-organized Germans try to steamroll opponents with a massive power that sportswriters across the continent equate - without shame, or editors enforcing American-style political correctness - to the advance of invading Panzer divisions.
-(It isn't very hard to see how the stereotype can be expanded to the financial crisis: Happy-go-lucky Italians overspent and incurred huge debt, while thrifty economic superpower Germany accumulated tons of money that it's now asked to spend to bail out less prepared countries.)
+Hence the cliché of the weak but cunning Italians who make up with tactical shrewdness for what they lack in offensive heft, while the super-organized Germans try to steamroll opponents with a massive power that sportswriters across the continent equate -- without shame, or editors enforcing American-style political correctness -- to the advance of invading Panzer divisions.

 The weight of all that history will be felt heavily Thursday.
-Another semifinal game, a 1970 World Cup nail-biter that ended in a 4-3 Italian win, has attained such legendary status that a film called Italia-Germania 4-3 became a hit in Italy in the 1990s - and a plaque outside the Azteca Stadium in Mexico City, where the game was played, remembers it as the match of the century.
-Italians recall religiously the 1982 World Cup final that saw their country trash the Germans 3-1, with then-President Sandro Pertini -- an anti-Fascist resistance hero who fought the Germans in World War II -- sending his Air Force jet to fly the world champions back home and riding with them to Rome and a heroes' welcome.
+Another semifinal game, a 1970 World Cup nail-biter that ended in a 4-3 Italian win, has attained such legendary status that a film called Italia-Germania 4-3 became a hit in Italy in the 1990s -- and a plaque outside the Azteca Stadium in Mexico City, where the game was played, remembers it as "the match of the century".
+Italians recall religiously the 1982 World Cup final that saw their country trash the Germans 3-1, with then-President Sandro Pertini -- an anti-Fascist Resistance hero who fought the Germans in World War II -- sending his Air Force jet to fly the world champions back home, riding with them to Rome and a heroes' welcome.